Winter is here, and so is cold and flu season, which means ear infections.

 Symptoms of an ear infection

 When your child has an ear infection, it will typically start with a cold.
 They will most likely have a cough, congestion and a runny nose.
 A common indication of an ear infection is when your child gets a fever after the cold symptoms appear.
-If the fever lasts for more than 48 hours, then it’s time to get your child’s ears looked at, said Shannon Ashbaugh, M.D., a pediatrician at Sanford Health Children’s.
+If the fever lasts for more than 48 hours, then it’s time to get your child’s ears looked at, said Shannon Carruthers, M.D., a pediatrician at Sanford Harrisburg Clinic in South Dakota.

 With an ear infection, pain in the ear can be intense.
 Older children will be able to verbalize this, but obviously babies cannot.
 Excessive crying might mean that your baby is experiencing pain and it is time to bring them in.